DWinnter/DWinnter.github.io/_pages/about.md

 Developed an intelligent visual analysis system for cross-domain multi-modal data: [**Repository**](https://github.com/DWinnter/ChartGPT)

+This research is ranked as a province-level project funded by the government, under the guidance of Prof. Chen in the [State Key Lab of CAD&CG](http://www.cad.zju.edu.cn/english.html), Zhejiang University.

 Key features include:
 - A novel federated data representation mechanism that enables secure cross-domain data analysis
 - Human-machine collaborative visual analysis paradigm powered by deep learning and knowledge reasoning to provide personalized visual analytics services